Speech-generating device: Fixed display devices

 Fixed display devices refer to those in which the symbols and items are "fixed" in a particular format; some sources refer to these as "static" displays.
 Such display devices have a simpler learning curve than some other devices.

 Fixed display devices replicate the typical arrangement of low-tech AAC devices (low-tech is defined as those devices that do not need batteries, electricity or electronics), like communication boards.
 They share some of disadvantages; for example they are typically restricted to a limited number of symbols and hence messages.
-It is important to note that with technological advances made in the twenty-first century, fixed-display SGDs are not commonly used anymore.
+Because of technological advances made in the twenty-first century, fixed-display SGDs are not commonly used anymore.

 Dynamic display devices

 Dynamic displays devices are usually also touchscreen devices.
 They typically generate electronically produced visual symbols that, when pressed, change the set of selections that is displayed.
 The user can change the symbols available using page links to navigate to appropriate pages of vocabulary and messages.